• Skip to primary navigation

 Pate choux:

-• It's possible to bake it with all-purpose flour but the choux rises more with cake flour.
+- Baking it with all-purpose flour is possible, but the choux rises more with cake flour.

-• Egg contributes a lot to letting the dough rise in the oven.
+- Egg contributes a lot to let the dough rise in the oven.
 The choux gets smaller when it's not added enough.

 Topping